+In this paper, we demonstrate the feasibility of the pinpoint waveforming system by answering the above essential concerns about synchronization, tolerable time shift, and service area size.
 We implement a prototype of the pinpoint waveforming system on top of the Universal Software Radio Peripherals (USRPs), and evaluate the performance of the prototype system through comprehensive experiments.
-Our results show that receivers obtain a high throughput ranging between 0.90 and 0.93 when they are at the desired location, but this throughput dramatically decreases when receivers are moved from the desired location.
-In particular, at a distance of 0.3 meter, throughput of receivers approaches to 0.
+Our results show that the receiver obtains a high throughput ranging between 0.90 and 0.93 when it is at the desired location, but this throughput dramatically decreases when the receiver is moved from the desired location.
+In particular, at a distance of 0.3 meter, the throughput of the eavesdropper approaches to 0.

-2 SYNCHRONIZATION
+2. SYNCHRONIZATION